13rac1/talk-git2/index.md

 ```

 ##Squashing commits - 5
-The result: a clean git log ready to merge or be put in a pull request
+The result: a clean git history ready to merge or used in a pull request.
 ```bash
 user@server ~/development/project $ git log --oneline
 bf7d984 Minor readme edit